openshift/lvm-operator/README.md

 The easiest way to achieve this is to use precreated `PersistentVolumeClaims` and non-ephemeral `StatefulSet` for your workload.

 _NOTE: All of the above also applies for cloning the `PersistentVolumeClaims` directly by using the original `PersistentVolumeClaims` as data source instead of using a Snapshot._

+### Validation of `LVMCluster` CRs outside the `openshift-storage` namespace

+When creating an `LVMCluster` CR outside the `openshift-storage` namespace by installing it via `ClusterServiceVersion`, the Operator will not be able to validate the CR.
+This is because the `ValidatingWebhookConfiguration` is restricted to the `openshift-storage` namespace and does not have access to the `LVMCluster` CRs in other namespaces.
+Thus, the Operator will not be able to prevent the creation of invalid `LVMCluster` CRs outside the `openshift-storage` namespace.
+However, it will also not pick it up and simply ignore it.

+This is because Operator Lifecycle Manager (OLM) does not allow the creation of `ClusterServiceVersion` with installMode `OwnNamespace` while also not restricting the webhook configuration.
+Validation in the `openshift-storage` namespace is processed normally.

 ## Troubleshooting